-At year end, the Group had in issue GBP LIBOR linked bank loans which were designated in a cash flow hedge with receive GBP LIBOR, pay fixed interest rate swaps.
+In the last financial year, the Group had in issue GBP LIBOR linked bank loans which were designated in a cash flow hedge with receive GBP LIBOR, pay fixed interest rate swaps.

-Market based GBP LIBOR has been discontinued for all tenors immediately after 31 December 2021.
+Market based GBP LIBOR has been discontinued for all tenors immediately after 31 March 2022.

-Following the year end, the Group agreed to transition its GBP LIBOR linked bank loans to compounding SONIA with an additional fixed spread added of 27.66bps from 1 January 2022.
+Within the year end, the Group agreed to transition its GBP LIBOR linked bank loans to compounding SONIA with an additional fixed spread added of 27.66bps from 31 March 2022.
 No other terms were amended.
 The Group accounted for the change to SONIA using the practical expedient in FRS 102.11.20C, which allows the Group to change the basis for determining the contractual cash flows prospectively by revising the effective interest rate.

 For the Group's interest rate swaps, the International Swaps and Derivatives Association's (ISDA) fallback clauses were made available at the end of 2020 and the Group signed up to this protocol, along with each of the Group's counterparties.
-The fallback clauses were activated on 1 January 2022 and have resulted in the replacement of GBP LIBOR with term adjusted SONIA plus an additional fixed spread of 27.66bps.
+The fallback clauses were activated on 31 March 2022 and have resulted in the replacement of GBP LIBOR with term adjusted SONIA plus an additional fixed spread of 27.66bps.